Kano was bootstrapped on savings and has yet to take external funding. This allows us to stay focused on building great

 In 2008 we set out to create a social game for the Facebook and Myspace platforms.
 Two months of long, caffeine-driven days later we released Viking Clan which has been played by millions of people worldwide.

 Viking Clan was our first foray into social games and would teach us the importance of putting the player first.
 By leveraging the web, we were able to release live changes and see immediate results.
 Spending time in the player support trenches answering emails, responding to forums, and engaging with Facebook comments allowed us to rapidly improve the gaming experience for our players.

 That feedback loop supported with analytics has been integral to our success and has ingrained a culture of evidence-based decision making.

 Canada is our home, but that hasn't stopped us from importing talent from across the world!

-On occasion, we have two furry friends: Opie and Newman on-site and in the office.
+On occasion, we have three furry friends: Opie, Newman and Finnegan on-site and in the office.

 We create games, but we also make analytic tools and social products.
 Most importantly we build and iterate based on our players’ wants and needs.